Eric D. Miller: Early life and education

-Miller was born in Oak Park, Illinois.
-He studied physics at Harvard University, graduating in 1996 with a Bachelor of Arts magna cum laude.
-He then attended the University of Chicago Law School, where he served as a topics and comments editor of the University of Chicago Law Review and graduated in 1999 with a Juris Doctor with highest honors and Order of the Coif membership.
+Miller was born in Oak Park, Illinois and grew up in Marin County, California.
+He studied physics at Harvard University, graduating in 1996 with a Bachelor of Arts, magna cum laude.
+He then attended the University of Chicago Law School, where he served as a topics and comments editor of the University of Chicago Law Review and graduated in 1999 with a J.D. degree with highest honors and Order of the Coif membership.

 Career

 After law school, Miller served as a law clerk to Judge Laurence Silberman of the U.S. Court of Appeals for the D.C.
 Circuit from 1999 to 2000 and to Justice Clarence Thomas of the U.S. Supreme Court from 2000 to 2001.

 Early in his career, Miller served in the Department of Justice as an Attorney-Advisor in the Office of Legal Counsel (2003–2004) and as a member of the Appellate Staff in the Civil Division (2001–2003, 2004–2006).
 Miller also served as Deputy General Counsel of the Federal Communications Commission (2006–2007) and spent five years (2007–2012) as an Assistant to the Solicitor General in the Office of the Solicitor General within the Department of Justice.
 He received the Attorney General's Distinguished Service Award in 2008 for his work on national security litigation.

 Before becoming a judge, Miller was a partner at Perkins Coie from 2012 to 2019 in the firm's Seattle office.
 In that capacity, he served as the firm-wide chair of Perkins Coie's appellate practice.

 Miller is also a part-time lecturer at the University of Washington School of Law.
-He has argued more than sixty appeals, including sixteen before the Supreme Court of the United States.
+He has argued more than 60 appeals, including 16 before the Supreme Court of the United States.